davidhirotsu/Space-Sketchr/README.md

 (NOTE: At this point, unity might be reporting errors in the tango source code.
 If so, build the project once `File > Build` and they should go away)

-As with all Unity / Tango apps, you'll need to add the prefab at `TangoSDK/Core/Prefabs/Tango` to your scene, and take a look at it's components.
+As with all Unity / Tango apps, you'll need to add the prefab at `TangoSDK/Core/Prefabs/Tango Manager` to your scene, and take a look at it's components.
 We only need pose data for this demo, not depth, so leave everything as it is.

 Take a look at the `DrawingRig` object in the root of the scene.
 All of the drawing logic happens in the `Sketchpad.cs` script, which is attached to a particle system.
 The "drawing" is actually a regular old ParticleSystem.
 The only difference is that Looping, Play on awake, Emission, and Shape are all disabled (Leaving Renderer on).

-Note that `DrawingRig` has a `TangoController` script on it.
-This is found in the SDK at `TangoSDK/Examples/Scripts/Controllers/TangoController.cs` and used without modification.
+Note that `DrawingRig` has a `SampleController` script on it.
+This is found in the SDK at `TangoSDK/Examples/Scripts/Controllers/SampleController.cs` and used without modification.
 This script is what takes the latest pose (position + rotation) data from the device and applies it to the game object.

 The actual drawing logic, in `Sketchpad.cs`, is fairly standard unity code.
-Here's hos it works:
+Here's how it works:

 - Listen for mouse events
 - Project a ray onto the `InvisibleCanvas` plane that is attached to `DrawingRig`